top of page

 Just transition is primarily is concerned with workers’ rights and the need to support livelihoods impacted by the need to move away from fossil fuel-based economy (Eisenberg, 2019).
 It has, however has evolved to include a ‘societal transition’ perspective (Sweeney and Treat, 2018) to transform society itself, to foster a fairer economy and a more equitable society by tackling inequality and injustice, with a commitment to leave no one behind, especially vulnerable populations, (Climate Justice Alliance, 2018; McCabe, 2020; Klein, 2022; Just Transition Alliance, 2022; Scottish Government, no date).
 (Eisenberg, 2019; Velicu and Barca, 2020).
 Fair Clare report.

-Workshops on this website can work with the SDGs framework.
+Workshops on this website can be linked the SDGs framework through an emanciapatory lens

-Workshop plans can explore or be linked to a single SDG or an SDG Cluster
+Workshop plans and reports can be linked to a single SDG or an SDG Cluster

 image.png